RMRRailfanner/Group-Participation-Guidelines/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 MISUSING GROUP SYSTEMS - Our community maintains various features to ensure the safety and security of our members. misuse of these features is not allowed, including:

-- Using or borrowing accounts to evade suspensions
+- Using or borrowing accounts to evade bans
 - Creating fake or unauthorized events to mislead or confuse our group members
 - Posting images or videos that aren't releveant to trains or is NSFW
 - Posting fake news about anything, even if it's not train related